oneHamidreza/Meow-Framework-MVVM/README.md

 ## 😍 Donate & Support

-We are developing this framework in open source community without financial planning.
-But the maintenance & preparing updates at periodic times is Time-consuming.
+We are developing this framework in open source community without financial planning but the maintenance & preparing updates at periodic times is Time-consuming.
 If you like this project and you want to give us peace of mind, you can support us by clicking this button :

 <p>